Sahiljit/Object-Detection-using-YOLO/README.md

 # Object Detection using YOLO

 In this project, Object Detection is performed using YOLO algorithm.
-Some the challenges faced and YOLO's comparison with R-CNN is discussed in the project report.
+Some the challenges faced and YOLO's comparison with R-CNN is discussed in the  [project report](https://github.com/sahiljit/Object-Detection-using-YOLO/blob/main/Object%20Detection%20Using%20YOLO%20Project%20Report.pdf)

 ## Tech Stack